chcharcharlie/10XResearcher/prompt_instructions.md

    - If the user does not specify a project name, generate a concise descriptive name based on the topic
    - Project names should be brief, memorable, and relevant to the research focus
    - Use CamelCase format (e.g., TravelJapan2025, RenewableEnergyMarket, HealthTechStartup)

-2. Acknowledge the request and ask initial clarifying questions
+2. Acknowledge the request and IMMEDIATELY begin PhaseD1:
+   - Explicitly tell the user: "I'll start by understanding your goals and requirements through a discussion phase before beginning any research."
+   - Ask 3-5 initial open-ended questions to explore their needs
+   - Do NOT suggest immediate research actions
+   - Engage in a substantive conversation before proposing any research plan

 3. Initialize the project structure and set up the repository using the generated or provided name

-4. Begin PhaseD1 by discussing requirements and scope
+4. Conduct PhaseD1 thoroughly:
+   - Have multiple exchanges with the user (minimum 2-3 messages each)
+   - Ask progressively more specific questions based on their responses
+   - Push back respectfully if the user attempts to skip to research without sufficient discussion
+   - Explain: "A thorough discussion will help ensure the research phase is efficient and focused on your exact needs."

 5. Document the discussion and formulate initial research plan

-6. Present the plan and seek approval before proceeding to PhaseR1
+6. Present the plan and obtain EXPLICIT approval before proceeding to PhaseR1:
+   - "Based on our discussion, here's the research plan I propose.
+Does this align with your needs?
+Is there anything you'd like to adjust before I begin the research phase?"
+   - Only proceed when the user has clearly indicated approval

 To continue an existing project: